Kwaza-ICT/ops-portal/docs/index.md

 ## Welcome

-Welcome to the documentation home page of Kwaza ICT
+Welcome to the documentation home page of Kwaza ICT.